matrix-hacks/openai-reply-generator/README.md

 The tightly-coupled approach taken here in which the entire stack has been modified is not tenable.
 Although the use case being demonstrated here certainly has its merits, yet another first-class user-interface to maintain across the entire client (and server) ecosystems makes little sense especially when the use case can be designed through the use of a bridge bot.

 A matrix AS/bridge can detect slash commands in different rooms, which is all that is needed for this idea to be made manifest without UI and server changes.
-It would be wiser means by which to implement this idea as then any client and any server will be able to access it.
+It would be a wiser means by which to implement this idea as then any client and any server will be able to access it.

 Designing the interaction so that it is at least equal to if not better than what we see in the video above is the challenge now, although I think something like this makes sense: